weidengeist/Willowbot/README.md

   }
 }
 ```
-If user McFluffy triggers this command by sending `!loot someUser` to the chat, Willowbot will randomly pick one of the answers in the `answer` key and show it in the chat, e.g. `McFluffy loots and old sock from someUser.`
+If user McFluffy triggers this command by sending `!loot someUser` to the chat, Willowbot will randomly pick one of the answers in the `answer` key separated by `\n` and show it in the chat, e.g. `McFluffy loots and old sock from someUser.`

 ### 3.8 OS commands

 Besides sending messages to the chat, Willowbot allows you to execute any system command you like (unless the command requires root/administrative access to the system and Willowbot does not run with those privileges, which is *highly recommended*).
-You will mostly use this to play sounds or videos, but you could also make Willowbot log certain events to a file.
+You will mostly use this to play sounds or videos, but you could also make Willowbot log certain chat events to a file.

-As an example, we define a command that will let your viewers cheer you for achieving something great in your gameplay and play a sound:
+As an example, we define a command that will let your viewers cheer you for achieving something great in your gameplay by playing a sound:
 ```
 commands = {
   "!gg" : {